 3 "Recipients can measure income for a specific household or the median income for the community, depending on whether the response they plan to provide serves specific households or the general community.
 The income thresholds vary by household size; recipients should generally use income thresholds for the appropriate household size but can use a default household size of three when easier for administration or when measuring income for a general community."
 Overview of the Final Rule, p.
+16 for administration or when measuring income for a general community."
+Overview of the Final Rule, p.
 19. https://home.treasury.gov/system/files/136/SLFRF-Final-Rule-Overview.pdf